Vigilante 8: 2nd Offense: Reception

 The PlayStation and Dreamcast versions received "favorable" reviews, while the Nintendo 64 version received "average" reviews, according to the review aggregation website GameRankings.
 IGN said that the PlayStation version has improved in terms of car and environment variety, the physics engine, and gameplay, but the missions seem trite, adding that the game also bested Twisted Metal 4.
 Joe Fielder of GameSpot lauded the same console version's upgrade system and the variety of songs in the game soundtrack, but was not as approving of the "aggravated" physics model and the graphics, which are just the same as the first game.
-However, Greg Orlando of NextGen summed up the review of the Dreamcast version in just three words: "We take offense".
+GameSpot and Game Informer gave the Nintendo 64 version positive reviews while it was still in development.
+However, Greg Orlando of NextGen summed up the review of the Dreamcast version in just three words: "We take offense."
 In Japan, where the PlayStation version was localized and published by Syscom under the name Vigilante 8: 2nd Battle (ヴィジランテ8 〜セカンドバトル〜, Vijirante 8 〜Sekando Batoru〜) on February 24, 2000, followed by the Dreamcast version on March 23, Famitsu gave it a score of 29 out of 40 for the former, and 25 out of 40 for the latter.

+Four-Eyed Dragon of GamePro said, "As the first of its kind in the vehicle combat genre on the Dreamcast, Vigilante 8: 2nd Offense tears up the road with extreme and fun automobile mayhem.
+Don't miss this game—it's the car battle of champions."
+In one review, Dan Elektro said of the Nintendo 64 version, "When it comes to fast driving and faster shooting, Vigilante 8: 2nd Offense succeeds like no other N64 game.
+It's well worth the ride."
+In another review, The Freshman said of the same console version, "The first V8 was revolutionary, and the DC version of 2nd Offense looks very nice, but this particular incarnation could use a little work.
+If you must have every car-combat game out there, get this one, but most gamers will find other games that better satisfy their urge to destroy."
+In one review, Dan Elektro said of the PlayStation version, "With a mix of old and new characters, wild new levels, and the advantage of hindsight, Vigilante 8: 2nd Offense pours on the power.
+This year, it's enough to take the car combat crown."
+In another review, iBot said of the same console version, "In the battle of vehicular combat games, Vigilante 8: 2nd Offense puts up some stiff competition to Twisted Metal 4, and V8's superior controls and futuristic extras will keep you coming for seconds."

 Despite positive reviews, Vigilante 8: 2nd Offense failed to sell well against its competitor, Twisted Metal 4.
 In October 2000, Activision declined to comment on a report that it had no plans to continue the series on the PlayStation 2 or any other new consoles.